 Some churchgoers can quote lots of the Scriptures.
 Some of them have gotten good at that because they have practiced memorization of Bible verses for many years.
 But being able to quote Scriptures is not even close to properly understanding them.

-In this episode, Frank King addresses the letter of the Word versus the spirit of the Word.
+In this episode, Frank King addresses the letter of the Word vs the spirit of the Word.
 The letter of the Word is what the Scriptures literally say.
 The spirit of the Word refers to God’s intended meaning of His Word.
 Jesus said, “The words that I speak unto you, they are spirit, and they are life” (John 6:63, KJV).

 Comments (0)